terhnt/freewallet-mobile/README.md

 Comments or Questions?
 =====
-Submit an issue here or send email to info@freewallet.io
+Submit an issue here or send email to info@unobtanium.uno or the original developers info@freewallet.io